garyfleming/the-board-whisperer/the-board-whisperer.md

 * By getting at the real meaning of things.

 ^ The board helps by removing confusing details, by allowing us to select and focus, eliminating and emphasising.
 We can see the real meaning in our work.
-^ If that sounds familiar...
+^ To put that another way...

 ---

-> “Nothing is less real than realism.
+## “Nothing is less real than realism.
 Details are confusing.
 It is only by selection, by elimination, by emphasis, that we get at the real meaning of things.”

 ![fit](images/Georgia_O'Keeffe_Red_Canna_1919_HMA.jpg)

-^ TODO come back to the Georgia O'Keeffe quote.
-Here or a bit earlier.
-^ Our final board

 ---